awsdocs/aws-php-developers-guide/doc_source/kms-example-grants.md

-# Working with Grants Using the AWS KMS API and the AWS SDK for PHP Version 3<a name="kms-example-grants"></a>
+# Working with grants using the AWS KMS API and the AWS SDK for PHP version 3<a name="kms-example-grants"></a>

-A grant is another mechanism for providing permissions, an alternative to the key policy\.
-You can use grants to give long\-term access that allows AWS principals to use your AWS Key Management Service \(AWS KMS\) [customer\-managed CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys.html)\.
-For more information, see [Using Grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html)\.
+A grant is another mechanism for providing permissions\.
+It is an alternative to the key policy\.
+You can use grants to give long\-term access that allows AWS principals to use your AWS Key Management Service \(AWS KMS\) customer\-managed [AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys)\.
+For more information, see [Grants in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) in the *AWS Key Management Service Developer Guide*\.

 The following examples show how to:
-+ Create a grant for a customer master key \(CMK\) using [CreateGrant](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#creategrant)\.
++ Create a grant for a KMS key using [CreateGrant](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#creategrant)\.
-+ View a grant for a CMK using [ListGrants](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#listgrants)\.
++ View a grant for a KMS key using [ListGrants](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#listgrants)\.
-+ Retire a grant for a CMK using [RetireGrant](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#retiregrant)\.
++ Retire a grant for a KMS key using [RetireGrant](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#retiregrant)\.
-+ Revoke a grant for a CMK using [RevokeGrant](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#revokegrant)\.
++ Revoke a grant for a KMS key using [RevokeGrant](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#revokegrant)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using AWS Key Management Service \(AWS KMS\), see the [AWS KMS Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)\.

-## Create a Grant<a name="create-a-grant"></a>
+## Create a grant<a name="create-a-grant"></a>

-To create a grant for an AWS KMS CMK, use the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
+To create a grant for an AWS KMS key, use the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.

  **Imports**